newtheatre/history-project/_shows/98_99/the_rime_of_the_ancient_mariner.md

    name: Beth Powell
  - role: The Ancient Mariner
    name: Lizzie Ridler
+   comment: 'Transcribed from the programme as "Liz Ridler"; spelling matched to Gasping (97_98) and Little Voice (99_00).'
  - role: The Ancient Mariner
    name: Andrew Westwell
  - role: The Ancient Mariner